-Sherman Falls is a stunning waterfall near Toronto that's a perfect fall day trip
+Sherman Falls is a cascading waterfall near Toronto that's a perfect fall day trip

 Who said that chasing waterfalls was just a summer thing?

-Some of Ontario's most breathtaking falls shouldn't be missed just because the weather got a little cooler.
-I could even argue that they're at their most beautiful right now, with the colours peaking and heavy water flowing.
+Some of Ontario's most breathtaking falls shouldn't be missed just because the weather is getting a little cooler.
+I could even argue that they're at their most beautiful right now, with the colours starting to change and heavy water flowing.

 Sherman Falls, just 45 minutes outside of Toronto in Hamilton, is one of those natural beauties that is best seen in the fall.

 This 17-metre high curtain waterfall might not be Hamilton's tallest, but it's definitely one of the most cascading, with several "steps" resembling a massive staircase.

 The falls can be accessed via two separate hiking trails, along the Dundas section of the Bruce Trail.
 The trails are well marked and maintained (even during the winter) and are relatively easy to trek.